emiliah3647/Pokemon-adventure-project/weed-worm.md

-After being fed again by Arven,you head over to the east of paldea and you come arcoss two small eyes in a cave.
+After being fed again by Arven, you head over to the east of paldea and you come arcoss two small eyes in a cave.

 you know full well caves do not have eyes so it has to be something.